capdiem/PSGitUtils/README.md

 # PSGitUtils

-Providers emoji supports for Git commit and Git log.
+- Provides emoji supports for Git commit and Git log.
+- Provides some easier commands that encapsulating git commands.

 ## Install